CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/format-text/format-text-with-value-block-1.md

 ---
 title: "Format Text With Value"
 linkTitle: "Format Text With Value"
-description: "Formats Text by replacing all `{0}` format parameters with a specified Value."
+description: "Formats text by replacing all `{0}` format parameters in a specified format template with a given value."
 ---

 ![Icon](/blocks/text-format-block-icon.png)